-11.3 Pillow Care (All Models Except Denali)
+11.3 Pillow Care

 Remove and clean the headrest pillows as needed with soapy water using a cloth or soft-bristle brush.
-To maintain water resistance and luster, apply a quality vinyl conditioner once a month.
 Always remove the pillows when adding chemical shock treatment to the spa water.
-The pillows can be returned to the spa when the sanitizer reading drops below 4 ppm.
+The pillows can be returned to the spa when the sanitizer reading drops below 4.0 ppm.